Nutley Public Schools: Administration

 In May 2024, a state monitor was named to oversee the district's finances and a loan of $7 million was given to cover a discrepancy in the district's finances.
 David DiPisa, the district's business administrator and board secretary, was placed on administrative leave.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

+For the 2025–26 school year, trustees of the Nutley Board of Education are: